 No, each family need only to complete one application regardless of the number of children applying to the School.
 While we value family connections at Brimmer, siblings are not guaranteed financial aid at any grade level.

-We believe that each parent (regardless of level of contribution) has a financial obligation toward the education of his or her child/children.
+We believe that each parent (regardless of level of contribution) has a financial obligation toward the education of their child/children.
 To that end, we require each parent to complete a PFS.
 If there are extenuating circumstances preventing this from happening, please be in touch with the Financial Aid Office.
-We do consider the ability of stepparents to contribute in our calculations, though recognize that they have a greater financial obligation to their own children when applicable.
+We do consider the ability of stepparents to contribute in our calculations, though recognize that they have a greater financial obligation to their biological children when applicable.
 It is important to note that all information received by the Financial Aid Office is held in the strictest of confidence and the information of one parent is never shared with the other.

 Percent of student body receiving financial aid (2018-2019):